• Skip to main content

 Her story is reflective of those who have or desire an active lifestyle but may have felt limited in the types of exercises they can do while not making it worse for psoriasis outbreaks.

-An expert that does cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City explains in an interview with LIVESTRONG.com (paraphrased), “The type of exercise you do can be more or less painful for your skin, depending on where your psoriasis is located on your body.”
+An expert who does cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City explains in an interview with LIVESTRONG.com (paraphrased), “The type of exercise you do can be more or less painful for your skin, depending on where your psoriasis is located on your body.”

 For example, if you like to swim, the chlorine in a pool can dry your skin, making it more prone to flare-ups, while running or jogging can cause your skin to rub together, causing chafing and inflammation.